 But thanks to the consistent levels of precision that robots offer, we can look forward to robots handling more of the burdensome, redundant manual labor tasks, making transportation work more efficiently, improving healthcare, and freeing people to improve themselves.
 But, of course, time will tell how this all works out.

 Are you an AI and Machine Learning enthusiast?
-If yes, the AI and Machine Learning course is a perfect fit for your career growth.
+If yes, the AI and ML course is a perfect fit for your career growth.

 How to Get Started in Robotics

 If you want to become part of the robot revolution (revolutionizing how we live and work, not an actual overthrow of humanity), Simplilearn has what you need to get started.
 TheAI and Machine Learning Bootcamp, delivered in partnership with IBM and Caltech, covers vital robot-related concepts such as statistics, data science with Python, Machine Learning, deep learning, NLP, and reinforcement learning.

 The bootcamp covers the latest tools and technologies from the AI ecosystem, featuring masterclasses by Caltech instructors and IBM experts, including hackathons and Ask Me Anything sessions conducted by IBM.